galaxyproject/training-material/topics/contributing/tutorials/running-codespaces/tutorial.md

 >    ![the codespaces tab of the menu](images/codespaces-launch.png)
 > 4. Click on **Create codespace on main**
 > 5. This will setup a [Visual Studio Code](https://code.visualstudio.com/) environment for you
->    - it may take a minute or two to finish setting up
+>    - It may take a couple minutes to finish setting everything up
->    - in this environment you can also build the GTN website to preview your changes
+>    - In this environment you can also build the GTN website to preview your changes
+>    - When everything is ready, you should see something like this:
 >
 >    ![screenshot of Codespaces just after startup](images/codespaces-home.png) {: .hands_on}